 Make a Ladybug Feeder

-If you are interested in keeping ladybugs around for reasons beyond pest control – maybe you just love the way they look.
+You may be interested in keeping ladybugs around for reasons beyond pest control (maybe you just love the way they look).
 They are pretty cute, we wouldn’t blame you.
 Consider making a ladybug feeder!
-This will ensure they stick around your garden.
-If and when those pesky bad bugs DO return, then you’ll have security guards on call 24/7!
+This will ensure they stick around your garden consistently.
+If and when those pesky bad bugs DO return, you’ll have security guards on call 24/7!

 When you’ve brought your ladybugs back home, it is best to release them in the evening just after the sun has gone down, and just after you have watered the garden.
 This will help keep them in the garden, as typically they are dehydrated upon their release and won’t be able to go far.
 If there is water aplenty, they’ll be motivated to stick around and make themselves at home.
 Then, assuming they find a food source, they’ll know that this is paradise they’ve been dreaming of, and there’s no place they’d rather fly off to!

-It is also better to release them in small batches all around your garden rather than in one big group; otherwise, they might get all huffy and start duking it out for the territory.
+It is also better to release ladybugs in small batches all around your garden rather than in one big group; otherwise they might start fighting for territory.

 How to Get Rid of Ladybugs

-Remember what we said in the beginning of this article – Ladybugs are living creatures, and like all living creatures, they will flourish when there is plenty of food and water.
-If you have a “ladybug problem” (if that exists), and you have a presumably good reason for wanting them gone from your garden, it’s a matter of simply removing their food sources, and they’ll soon fly away to seek a new place where they can find it.
+If you have a “ladybug problem” (if that exists), and you have a good reason for wanting them gone from your garden, it’s a matter of simply removing their food sources and they’ll soon fly away to seek a new home.
+To remove ladybugs from your garden, simply remove plants that create pollen from your garden, or reduce sources of water.

-We always strongly advise to NEVER use pesticides in your garden.
-Yes, they’ll kill the ladybugs, but they’ll potentially ruin your entire little ecosystem, by introducing harmful chemicals to the mix.
-Remember, a garden is a natural ecosystem.
-Yes, you can control certain aspects of it, and it might be tempting to solve the problem quickly, but for the sake of the rest of your plants, do it in a way that doesn’t harm the balance of the rest of your ecosystem and the rest of your garden will continue to flourish and thank you.
+We always strongly advise gardeners to avoid using pesticides to remove insects.
+Yes, they’ll kill the ladybugs, but they’ll potentially ruin your entire little ecosystem by introducing harmful chemicals to the mix.
+It might be tempting to solve the problem quickly with chemicals, but for the sake of the rest of your plants, do it in a way that doesn’t harm the balance you’ve achieved.
+The rest of your garden will continue to flourish and thank you.